c6o/docs/content/references/environment.md

 However, if the environment watcher continues to run after a clean/close has been performed, you will need to find the process id and do a `kill -9` of the environment monitor process.

-Here's an example of getting the process ids and using `kill -9` to end these processes.
+Here's an example of getting the process ids and using `kill -9` to end these processes:

 ```bash
 > ps xau | grep 'child.js' | grep -v 'grep' |  awk '{print $2 " -> " $11, $12}'